-The past year has seen further strong growth of the base and precious metals industries globally, particularly gold and copper, the primary commodities of importance to Fjordland.
-The long-term fundamentals for these metals remain strong.
-Fjordland has made considerable progress during the year by significantly advancing its flagship Woodjam Joint Venture projects, and developing additional joint ventures to advance its large portfolio of gold-copper properties.
-We are truly well positioned for discovery and growth!
+The past year has been a challenging one for the mining industry and the entire investment community, despite further strong growth of the base and precious metals industries globally, particularly gold and copper, the primary commodities of importance to Fjordland.
+The long-term fundamentals for these metals remain strong due largely to continued high economic growth in China and India.
+Fjordland has been working hard to meet the challenges which face our industry.
+During 2012 we did not seek any new financing; rather we carried out limited field programs using monies made available through our Joint Venture partners, or with remaining flow through funds.
+We have maintained our large portfolio of gold-copper properties, and are truly well positioned for discovery and growth!

-Our focus continues on the discovery of copper-gold-molybdenum porphyry-type deposits in central and southern British Columbia.
-Our portfolio currently includes over 25 properties located in some of the most geological prospective areas, with the additional benefit of easy access and mining-friendly environments.
+Our focus continues on the discovery of copper-gold-molybdenum porphyry-type deposits in British Columbia.
+Our portfolio currently includes over 25 properties located in some of the most geological prospective areas of central British Columbia, with the additional benefit of easy road access and situated in mining-friendly environments.